schnetzko/Kotlin_Training/README.md

 # Medical Management Backend

-A RESTful API built with Kotlin and Spring Boot.
+A RESTful API built with Kotlin and Spring Boot for general practice.
+It manages patients and calculates a risk-based prognosis, but also provides management of examinations, diagnosis and treatments by general practitioner or specialists.

 > **Note:** Prototype for demonstration purposes — not production-ready.